-Almost a year on from our look into why graphics card prices often seem to be higher than their manufacturer suggested retail pricing (MSRP), it’s happening again in much more dramatic fashion.
-Availability, and the ever-present fluctuations of supply and demand, are the cause, but this time demand has skyrocketed because of graphics card-powered cryptocurrency mining.
+Well over a year on from our look into why graphics card prices often seem to be higher than their manufacturer suggested retail pricing (MSRP), it has continued on in much more dramatic fashion.
+Availability, and the ever-present fluctuations of supply and demand, have been the cause, but this time demand has skyrocketed because of graphics card-powered cryptocurrency mining.
+But most recently, there are indications that prices might finally be stabilizing and returning to more reasonable levels.

+The last year or so has been hard on gamers looking to build their own PC, and the reason is tied primarily to cryptocurrency’s popularity.
 It’s been years since graphics cards were used en masse for Bitcoin mining, because the hardware arms race meant that specialized application-specific integrated chip (ASIC) mining hardware quickly overtook them.
-Ethereum mining, however, as with other digital currencies, doesn’t benefit in the same way from specialized hardware, so graphics cards are a great solution for mining them, and that’s leading to stock shortages and price hikes.
+Ethereum mining, however, as with other digital currencies, doesn’t benefit in the same way from specialized hardware, and so graphics cards are a great solution for mining them, and that’s leading to stock shortages and price hikes.

-On Friday, Nvidia stated that it was not happy with the current rising prices of GPUs, however, and requested that retailers take action to ensure the needs of gamers were met before cryptocurrency miners.
+In January, however, Nvidia stated that it was not happy with the current rising prices of GPUs and requested that retailers take action to ensure the needs of gamers were met before cryptocurrency miners.

 Rumor has it that both AMD and Nvidia are working on releasing mining-focused graphics cards which would ship with a slightly lower price tag and no video connectors.
 That would make them useless for running a gaming PC, but perfect for mining rigs, and could help keep prices down on standard GPUs.
 That may finally present an option that has some impact on pricing, but few such cards have appeared so far.

-For now, gamers can do little but stare at cryptocurrency prices and hope for a pause in their ascent — which has happened in recent weeks.
+For a while now, all gamers could do was stare at cryptocurrency prices and hope for a pause in their ascent — which has become something of a trend.
 Dampened enthusiasm for mining may all that could stop the current supply and price problems.
+And as of April, though, there appears to be some relief in sight, although the reasons aren’t yet fully understood.